Compose and Create Rubric

-My students thoroughly enjoyed this assignment.
-I have taught ELA for 28 years and I have focused mostly on expository writing.
-I found teaching the narrative a breath of fresh air and I was pleased with how engaged my students were.
+My students enjoy this assignment.
 My students task was to write a narrative about where they are from.
 I used Lake of the Prairies by Warren Cariou as a model.
 We did not read the entire book ; I used excerpts from it: p.
 11 “…where I belong.” ; I read the chapter ‘Home Free’ to them and I used the description of picking and eating peas on p.
 84 to model imagery; I used ‘The Telling’ chapter to model dialect.

 Writing Process: Before, During, and After Strategies (Saskatchewan Curriculum):